Gino Odjick: Post-playing career

 In 2003, Odjick moved back to Vancouver and collaborated with the Musqueam First Nation to manage the Musqueam Golf & Learning Academy.

 Odjick starred in the 2014 Canadian short film Ronny Nomad and the Legendary Napkins of Wood written and produced by Adrian Patterson.
 The film won best comedic short at the Oregon Independent Film Festival.

 On June 26, 2014, Odjick revealed that he was diagnosed with the rare terminal disease AL amyloidosis, a rare blood disorder and whose exact cause is often unknown.
 This condition had slowly been hardening his heart by coating it in abnormal protein deposits, which eventually led Odjick to suffer a heart attack.
 He received the Indspire Award in the sports category in 2015.
 Given just months to live, Odjick turned to an experimental treatment for his illness.
 Odjick began recovering, and three years later, his heart was working at 60 percent of its capacity.

 Odjick died from a heart attack on January 15, 2023, at age 52.
 Odjick's parents, Joe and Giselle, predeceased him.
-He had eight children and five sisters.
+He had ten children and five sisters.
 His sister Dina Odjick confirmed his death.
+In June 2023, doctors informed Odjick's family that he highly likely suffered from the effects of chronic traumatic encephalopathy, with Odjick experiencing forgetfulness and would repeat himself.